 Municipal Courts

 The 2013 Portland Rose Festival Grand Floral Parade on Weidler Street in Northeast Portland.
-(Oregon State Archives Scenic Image 20130608-D8C_0794)
+(Oregon Scenic Images collection)

-A municipal judge need not be an attorney, although most are.
-Municipal judges are usually appointed by, and serve at the pleasure of, the city council.
+Municipal judges are usually appointed by their respective city council and serve at its pleasure.
 A few Oregon cities have elected judges.
-Qualifications for office are determined by the city council or charter.
-A municipal judge may perform weddings anywhere within the state of Oregon.
+The city council or charter determines the qualifications for office.
+A municipal judge may perform weddings anywhere in the state of Oregon.

 Oregon Judges Association